 The league’s total revenue, buoyed by a 10-year, $2 billion television contract with Comcast Corp.
-(CMCSA)’s NBC, swelled to an estimated record $3.2 billion last season from $2.2 billion in 2006, according to the NHL.
+(CMCSA:US)’s NBC, swelled to an estimated record $3.2 billion last season from $2.2 billion in 2006, according to the NHL.

 To be sure, a lockout means owners don’t have to pay player salaries or the costs of broadcasting games, which can run as much as C$60,000 a match, Vancouver-based Tom Mayenknecht, a sports business commentator at the Sport Market radio show, said in a phone interview.

 After the 2004-2005 season was canceled, former BCE CEO Michael Sabia told analysts the lockout cost the company pay- per-view revenues while helping “a little bit on the operating costs side” at its GlobeMedia unit.

 A month earlier, Rogers founder and then CEO Ted Rogers said its Sportsnet unit saw “significant production cost reductions” because of the NHL lockout.